5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Haswell-Broadwell.md

 | All good.

 ### How Haswell/Broadwell systems are affected
 In macOS Ventura, support for CPU families prior to Kaby Lake was dropped.
 For Haswell/Broadwell CPUs this mainly affects integrated Graphics and Metal support.
-So what we will do is prepare the config with the required patches, settings and kexts for installing and running macOS Ventura and then add iGPU/GPU drivers in Post-Install using OpenCore Legacy Patcher.
+So what we will do is prepare the config with the required patches, settings and kexts for installing and running macOS Ventura+ and then add iGPU/GPU drivers in Post-Install using OpenCore Legacy Patcher.

 ### Disclaimer
 This guide is intended to provide general information for adjusting your EFI and config.plist to install and run macOS Ventura and newer on unsupported Wintel systems.
 It is not a comprehensive configuration guide.
 Please refrain from using the "report issue" function to seek individualised assistance for fixing your config.
 Such issue reports will be closed immediately!